Split and Expand: An inference-time improvement for Weakly Supervised Cell Instance Segmentation: Related Work

 \section{Related Work}

-Several methods have been proposed to tackle the weakly-supervised cell segmentation problem.
-Notably, \cite{qu2019_weakly} pre-processed point labels into Voronoi cells and clusters based on color and used them as coarse labels. \cite{yoo2019pseudoedgenet} proposed an edge network that could learn an edge map. \cite{chamanzar2020weakly} proposed a repel encoding loss that was applied in an alternating manner to the other losses. \cite{Obikane_2020} posed a weakly-supervised domain adaptation problem and proposed an adversarial training method to tackle it.
-More recently, \cite{Qu_2020} proposed a weakly-supervised partial-annotations paradigm and self-supervised methods that perform well on that problem. \cite{tian_selfstimulated} also proposed a self-supervised learning method together with a contour refinement technique.
+\textbf{Weakly supervised cell segmentation} is the task where a cell segmentation model is trained using weak supervision (usually dot-annotated data), and has been receiving more attention recently due to its practical utility.
+Notably, \cite{qu2019_weakly} pre-processed point labels into Voronoi cells and clusters based on color and used them as coarse labels, \cite{yoo2019pseudoedgenet} proposed to train an edge network, \cite{chamanzar2020weakly} proposed a repel encoding loss, \cite{yen2020ninepins} proposed to use coarse distance labels and \cite{Obikane_2020} proposed an adversarial training method.
+Recently, \cite{tian_selfstimulated,guo2021learning} further proposed new methods involving self-training.
 Throughout these works, the instance segmentation output is obtained by applying morphological operations on the output segmentation map.
-In this work, although we also apply the morphological operations to the segmentation maps, we also break up segments into smaller instances, as well as get new instances from expanding the cell-center prediction using explanation results obtained from LRP.
-We note that our work is distinct and complementary to the others proposed above, and can be easily added onto their methods.
+Differently, our Split and Expand method further refines cell instances by \textit{splitting up clumps} into smaller instances, \textit{finding small instances} through CC-prediction (trained with reliable dot annotations) and \textit{expanding them} using explanation results from LRP.
+To the best of our knowledge, our method is the first to tackle these issues.
+We further note that our work is complementary to the others proposed above (which generally focus on the training stage), and can be \textit{easily added onto their methods}.

-In \cite{graham2019hover,chen2019instance,yen2020ninepins}, a distance-map approach was applied to separate instances.
-Among them, only \cite{yen2020ninepins} considered the dot-annotated case, and is most closely related to our work.
-However, their approach is different from ours as they generate a new coarse label that approximates the distance labels and also requires training on those labels using the same architecture as \cite{graham2019hover}.

-LRP is one of the explanation methods that aim at de-mystifying the black box of deep neural networks (DNN) and interpreting the model decisions \cite{LRP:bach2015pixel}.
-The explanations results reflect the contribution of a neuron to the model decision, which is helpful for understanding and debugging the models\cite{ASSESS:Lapuschkin2019,AnaImg:anders2019analyzing}.
-Recently, many works studied the use-cases of explanation results\cite{Grad-Camloss:halliwell2020trustworthy,FewShotLRP:sun2020explanation}.
-We also explore using LRP explanations to design a feature re-weighting loss for training and further improve the cell instance segmentation performance.
+\textbf{LRP} is one of the explanation methods that aim at de-mystifying the black box of deep neural networks (DNN) and interpreting the model decisions \cite{LRP:bach2015pixel}.
+The explanation results reflect the contribution of a neuron to the model decision, which is helpful for understanding the models \cite{ASSESS:Lapuschkin2019,AnaImg:anders2019analyzing}.
+Recently, several works studied the applications of explanation results \cite{Grad-Camloss:halliwell2020trustworthy,sun2021explanation} in other domains.
+To our best knowledge, we are the first work to utilize explanation methods to guide cell instance segmentation, whether it be our Expand step, or the FRW loss.